profolsen/Footnote/README.md

 * 0x2 () - Interprets the value on top of the stack as an ASCII character and then prints it to the screen.
 * 0x3 () - prints a newline character to the screen.
 * 0x4 () - user input through keyboard.
-An integer corresponding to a typed key is pushed on the stack<sup>1</sup>. the integer-key mapping is system dependent.
+An integer corresponding to a typed key is pushed on the stack. the integer-key mapping is system dependent.

 <b>Example Program (Fibonacci Numbers).</b>
 The following program is designed to print out the first few fibonacci numbers (up through 233).
-The following program is formatted like this: <pre>instruction(s) //comments appear like this.</pre>
+The following program is formatted like this: <pre>instruction op code and argument //comments appear like this.</pre>
-Comments are not allowed in programs written for this chip, but are provided for explanation only.
+Comments are not allowed in programs written for this FootnoteVM, but are provided for explanation only.
 <pre>
 8 //pushes 0 on to the stack
 9 //pushes 1 on to the stack